Local interest stories

 The people of Violet Town, population 600, rallied along with emergency workers and passing motorists who stopped to help at the scene.
 Others fed and comforted shocked passengers at a local hall, or assisted at a makeshift emergency depot and triage centre at a pub.

-A plaque, erected in 1994, now marks the spot where the Southern Aurora tragedy occurred, at the McDiarmids Road level crossing on Violet Town’s western edge.
+A plaque on a stone, erected in 1994 on the 25th anniversary, now marks the spot where the Southern Aurora tragedy occurred, at the McDiarmids Road level crossing on Violet Town’s western edge.